 The Red Team works against the Blue Team to gain access to sensitive data within an organisation and to identify flaws in mature security systems.
 This is done using a few different techniques:

 Staff members are often seen as the ‘weakest link’ when it comes to organisation’s security.
 There are a lot of weaknesses found in human nature, most of which can be exploited by hackers to gain access to important information.
 Social engineering could include phishing emails, impersonation and USB drops that could contain malicious code.

 To mitigate the risk of staff being exploited, encourage a positive security culture within your business, and train your staff on how to spot social engineering attacks.
 If you want to learn more about Social Engineering, read our recent blog, where we discuss four principles of social engineering and which attacks can be attributed to these principles.

-A security penetration test uses the methodology of identifying and attempting to exploit security weaknesses associated with an organisation’s technology systems.
-This sounds similar to Red Team testing, however, the test is based around agreed testing limitations, and is often a “noisy” attack.
+It’s important to understand the difference between a Red Team Test and a standard penetration test.
+Security penetration testing uses the methodology of identifying and attempting to exploit security weaknesses associated with an organisation’s technology systems.
+This sounds similar to Red Team testing, however, the test is based around agreed testing limitations, and does not involve testing your people and processes.
 A Red Team test is often stealthier, not limited to one area of data, and is often played out over an extended period to gather a larger amount of sensitive information.

-Penetration Tests are often confused with Red Team testing.
+Penetration testing engagements are often confused with Red Team testing.
 For more information on the difference between these two security testing measures, read our recent blog post.

 Cyber attacks don’t just use remote methods to gather vital information; attackers may visit your business premises too.
 There are a few methods of doing this, which could include lock picking or disabling security alarms.
 The easiest, and most common, is tailgating.
 This simply means a hacker taking advantage of an open door, which is often held open by an employee entering the premises after a break.